Skip to Content

 That is enough time to meet two characters on Main Street U.S.A., browse through the Emporium without shoulder-to-shoulder crowds, and get a few photographs in front of the castle without a bunch of people in the background.

-One of the worst Disneyland Paris mistakes you can make is having a slow morning and not getting to the parks until a few hours after they open.
+The biggest Disneyland Paris mistake you can make is having a slow morning and not getting to the parks until a few hours after they open.

 The crowds will be heavy, and you will have to wait in longer lines.